 Great small tents to try for your child’s first independent outdoor adventure

 Have you passed down your love for adventure and nature to your child?
-No matter the age of a child, it’s never too early to introduce them to the concept of camping and sleeping out of the house.
+No matter a child’s age, it’s never too early to introduce them to the concept of camping and sleeping out of the house.

 Once you’ve got a bit of experience in the great outdoors, there will come a point when the kids will start to want their own tent – or even go camping without you!

-Even an easy pop-up tent though is no easy fete to construct when you’re not as tall as a grown-up.
-Simply giving your child your family tent is unlikely to be a viable solution in most situations so you will need to consider a specialised childrens’ tent when they are ready to learn how to camp independently.
+Even an easy pop-up tent, though, is no easy feat to construct when you’re not as tall as a grown-up.
+Simply giving your child your family tent is unlikely to be a viable solution in most situations, so you will need to consider a specialized children’s tent when they are ready to learn how to camp independently.

 This post is part of our best travel products series and outdoor adventures with kids

-How to Choose the Best Kids Camping Tents: Things to Consider
+How to Choose the Best Kids Camping Tents: Important Things to Consider

-Before you start reading our reviews of the best kids tents for camping, you need to know how to choose the right one.
-There are certain features you need to look for, depending on the age of your child and the purpose of the tent.
+Before you start reading our reviews of the best kids’ tents for camping, you need to know how to choose the right one.
+There are certain features you need to look for, depending on your child’s age and the tent’s purpose.